 Amount of the Contract

-The estimated amount of the Contract is: State amount in € exc.
+The estimated amount of the Contract is: XXXXX € exc.
 VAT.

-The amount of the Contract corresponds to the prices stated in the unit pricing schedule below, as applied to the quantities actually delivered.
+The amount of the Contract corresponds to the prices stated in the Financial breakdown, as applied to the quantities actually delivered.

-The unit prices below include all costs and expenses (including taxes of all kinds) which apply to the Contractor under the Contract.
+The fixed price of each item corresponds to the amount Expertise France undertakes to pay, after validation, all services/supplies due under the Contract have been accepted without reservation.
+As pricing is fixed, it includes all costs relating to the corresponding service provision.